Sandra Elkasević: 2022 season

 Elkasević opened season with win at the Easter competition in Split (66.16 m), reaching 2nd place in overall season ranking.
 Twenty days later, she was second at the Diamond League competition in Birmingham, with her season best (67.26 m).
 A week later she repeated second place at the Prefontaine Classic in Eugene (65.50 m).
 She improved her season best at the Stade Charléty in Paris on 18 June (68.19 m).

 She took silver at the 2022 World Championships.
 Elkasević managed to qualify for the final with the first throw (64.23 m).
 She opened the final with 67.74 m, and her second throw (68.45 m) gained her silver medal, fifth in the career.

 Winning gold at the 2022 European Championships made her the first athlete ever to win six individual titles at the European Athletics Championships.
 She came to the championship with Europe leading result from Oregon.
 She finished first both in qualifications and the final, hitting 67.95 m in the fifth round for the victory.

-In September, she finished second at the Diamond League Finals in Zürich (67.31 m).
+In September, she finished second at the Diamond League Finals in Zurich (67.31 m).